Best Places to Retire in Asia in 2025

 So, are you ready to retire in Asia?

-It is, unfortunately, not as easy as booking a one-way ticket and packing your bags.
+It’s not as easy as booking a one-way ticket and packing your bags.
 Depending on where you hope to go, you need to research the country’s visa requirements and tax rules.

 Singapore

-Singapore doesn’t offer a special retirement visa and your residency options are somewhat limited as a foreigner.
+Singapore doesn’t offer a special retirement visa, and your residency options are somewhat limited as a foreigner.

 You’ll have to apply for permanent residency in Singapore via one of these three main pathways: